SAP-samples/btp-terraform-mooc-terra1/units/unit_2_3/README.md

 TODO picture

 As expected we see the one resource we created namely the so called *address* of the resource.
-To dive into the detials of a single resource of the list, execute the command:
+To dive into the details of a single resource of the list, execute the command:

 ```bash
 terraform state show '<address of the resource>'